UKHO/docs/quality-assurance/automated-api-testing.md

 - **Consistency and Reliability**: Tests should be consistent and not dependent on external environments.
 - **Continuous Integration (CI)**: These tests should be integrated into the CI pipeline.

+An example of using WebApplicationFactory with NUnit can be found [here](https://github.com/UKHO/.NET-Guild/blob/main/CleanArchitectueExample/tests/TestScribe.Api.Tests.Integration/WebApplicationFactoryTests/CreateTestSuiteTests.cs)

 ### Testing with Deployed Instances

 Testing against deployed instances is reserved for:

+#### Legacy Applications
+Some legacy applications may not be suitable to test with `WebApplicationFactory` due to out of support frameworks or dependencies.

 #### Security Testing:

-- **Authentication and Authorization**: Tests should confirm that security measures are effective in a production-like environment.
+- **Authentication and Authorization**: Tests should confirm that security measures should be conducted in a production-like environment.

 #### Safety and Compliance Testing: